sunildata/ferret-installation-script/README.md

 # ferret-installation-script
-This script used for ferret installation.
+This script used for ferret installation on centos 7.